iamishraqhc/AmazonPriceTracker/README.md

 BASIC INSTALLATION:

 1. Allow less secure apps for the gmail account you will be using to send emails.
 Go to this link https://myaccount.google.com/lesssecureapps
+In case you have 2-factor authentication ON for your gmail, go to https://myaccount.google.com/apppasswords and create an app password which you will use in the password field of the program.
 2. Run the requirements.txt file with the command "pip3 install requirements.txt"
 3. Then execute the main.py file with the command "python main.py"